marinov98/MarinMacs/README.md

 ## Purpose:
 - Initially, I made this repo for myself to keep track of my emacs configurations...
-- However, now I want to make it more of a guide for anyone trying to switch to emacs and is confused about what packages to install
+- Now I want to make it more of a guide for anyone trying to switch to emacs whether its from another editor and/or is confused about what packages to install and how to configure.
+- Make a guide that welcomes anyone from any editor.

+## Who Is This for?
-- If you are a **Vim user**, my config allows you to use the power of emacs while keeping the vim bindings.
+- **Vim users** wanting to switch and use the power of emacs while keepings their vim keybindings
+- Anyone wanting to use Emacs for its **own keybindings** and extensibility but hates configuring and wants an out of the box experience
+- People who want more productivity but are limited because of their current text editor

 ## Why Make This Guide?
 - Emacs is extremely powerful but has a ton of packages and it can be really confusing to pick the right ones, much less configure them